Roadtrip in the Namibian Desert

 Cape Town - Windhoek

 We decided to not rent a car from Cape Town on since it would’ve been super expensive and took the bus instead.
 Let’s be honest, I wasn’t overly excited to spend 23h in a bus haha.
 So Sunday morning at nine, Facundo, Felipe and I met at the bus stop in Cape Town.
 The first few hours passed quickly and I was quite happy bout my roadtrip snacks lol.
 Around 9.30 p.m we reached the South African – Namibian border and could continue after a while.
 I fell asleep soon after that and astonishingly almost slept the whole night.
-Just remember to ALWAYS take an extra jacket & scarf in the bus – it’s seriously cold af when they turn the aircon on.
+Was super glad about my extra jacket & scarf in the bus though – it’s seriously cold af when they turn the aircon on.

 We finally reached Windhoek at about 8 in the morning.